Home

 The various perspectives in western psychology share in common a view that the distinction-making that is the basis of human behavior is the distinction between pleasure and duty.
 As similar to the distinctions made by every primitive animal that distinguishes between pleasure and pain, human beings distinguish too between pleasure and duty.
 One is drawn after an activity that promises pleasure, and one flees a situation that threatens pain.
 Common to both of these is that they are both stimulations from the outside.
 Like the carrot and stick method, they determine the character of human behavior, just as they determine the behavior of all the other creatures.
 The Jewish perspective views both pleasure and duty as intrinsically legitimate goals.

-Unlike Catholics, who see sin in pleasure and virtue in duty, Judaism relates to both affirmatively when they work as complementary opposites, and negatively the moment they are separated from one another.
+In contrast with the Catholic view that sees sin in pleasure and virtue in duty, Judaism relates to both affirmatively when they work as complementary opposites, and negatively the moment they are separated from one another.

 Precisely the same negative attitude is given to duty severed from pleasure as to pleasure severed from duty.

-Pleasure does not draw its resources only from the self-preservation instinct, as they believe in the mechanical-materialistic west.
-Pleasure is the result of the self’s own fulfillment, having succeeded in expressing and actualizing its own uniqueness.
+Pleasure does not draw its resources only from the self- preservation instinct, as they believe in the mechanical-materialistic west.
+Pleasure is the result of the self's own fulfillment, having succeeded in expressing and actualizing its own uniqueness.
 Such pleasure has no quarrel with the sense of duty.
 On the contrary, duty supports it, and celebrates its victory with it.

 The self cannot move from dormant potential to actualization except along an axis of creativity, which is supported at its upper end, as mentioned, by the values of the “dimension of height”.
 From these values, duty draws its strength.
 According to this introduction, pleasure would be the expression of creativity in its perfect state.